life-and-dev/church/terms/tithing.md

 # Tithing

-## Introduction

 The practice of tithing remains a contentious issue in modern Christianity.
 Many contemporary preachers assert entitlement to at least 10% of their congregation's income, claiming that Old Testament tithing laws remain applicable today.
 These funds typically support church taxes, ministerial salaries, building expenses, and various operational costs.
 However, a careful examination of biblical texts reveals significant differences between ancient Israelite tithing practices and modern church finance models.

 This article examines the historical and theological foundations of tithing, analyzing three distinct types of tithes prescribed in Mosaic law, evaluating common myths about tithing obligations, and exploring New Testament perspectives on voluntary giving.

 ## Modern Tithing Claims

-Many preachers claim that they are entitled to at least 10% of their congregation's income because they teach that the tithing sacrifices of the Old Testament still applies today.
+Many preachers claim that they are entitled to at least 10% of their congregation's income because they teach that the tithing sacrifices of the Old Testament still apply today.
 They need these funds to pay the church's taxes, ministers' salaries, church building expenses and so on.

-However, we read that the first believers meet in houses (Acts 2:2, Acts 5:42, Acts 20:20, Acts 28:30) and at the existing public temple (Acts 5:42) and their leadership lived a very simple life (1 Corinthians 9:18).
-They often laboured to earned their own income (2 Thessalonians 3:6-10), received donations (Luke 8:2-3, Philippians 4:15), but never claimed Tithes.
+However, we read that the first believers met in houses (Acts 2:2; Acts 5:42; Acts 20:20; Acts 28:30) and at the existing public temple (Acts 5:42) and their leadership lived a very simple life (1 Corinthians 9:18).
+They often laboured to earn their own income (2 Thessalonians 3:6-10), received donations (Luke 8:2-3; Philippians 4:15), but never claimed Tithes.

 They were content with what they had (Philippians 4:11-13) and did not preach financial prosperity.
 Instead, they were concerned about [saving lost souls](https://eternal.family.net.za/bible/concepts/salvation).

-Even Jesus said that justice and mercy (Matthew 23:23, Luke 11:42) and humility (Luke 18:9-14) were more important to him than keeping the tithing law, which was still applicable at that time.
+Even Jesus said that justice and mercy (Matthew 23:23; Luke 11:42) and humility (Luke 18:9-14) were more important to him than keeping the tithing law, which was still applicable at that time.

 > One of the plain facts is that the Gospels mention tithing only three times, in three condemnations of the Pharisees, and all three are scathing in their severity.
 Three other references are found in Hebrews 7:5-9 and are merely historical.
 Although all the apostles were originally Jews and reared to tithe, with not one word did any one of them even suggest that in the new covenant Christians might find tithing a helpful method of making their contributions to the work of the church.
 This strong negative is re-enforced immensely by the totally different method suggested by Paul when he called on the churches for a great offering, 1 Corinthians 16:1, etc.; 2 Corinthians 8:4, etc. Exegetically and thus dogmatically and ethically the New Testament is against tithing as being valid in the new covenant.
 Desire for more money, also for more money in and for the church, should not blind our eyes to the ways that are employed for getting it. -- [R.C.H.
 Lenski, The Interpretation of St. Luke’s Gospel, 661](https://www.revisedenglishversion.com/comm/2-Corinthians/chapter9/7)